Killing of journalists in the Gaza war: Assassinations of journalists by the IDF

 The Israeli army has, by its own admission, deliberately assassinated journalists during the Gaza war, including Ismail al-Ghoul, Ramil al Refee, Hamza Dahdouh, Hossam Shabat, and Hassan Aslih.
 During the conflict, Reporters Without Borders (RSF) claimed that the Israeli army had deliberately targeted journalists.

 The intentional targeting of journalists is a war crime.
 The killing of journalists by Israeli forces in Gaza had been a recurring issue, with previous incidents in 2018 and 2021.
 Earlier in 2023, the Committee to Protect Journalists (CPJ) released a report stating that 20 journalists had been killed by Israeli military fire since 2001, for which "to date, no one has been held accountable".

-An investigation by The Guardian in June 2024 disputed Israel's denial of targeting media personnel, citing that some in the Israeli military have viewed journalists Hamas or its affiliates media as legitimate targets.
+– Hossam Shabat, a Palestinian journalist accused without evidence of being a member of Hamas and killed in an Israeli airstrike 24 March 2025An investigation by The Guardian in June 2024 disputed Israel's denial of targeting media personnel, citing that some in the Israeli military have viewed journalists Hamas or its affiliates media as legitimate targets.
 At least 23 journalists who worked for the Al-Aqsa media network had been killed by the Israeli military in the Gaza Strip since 7 October 2023, according to ARIJ, a Jordanian media non-profit.
 An Israeli military spokesperson confirmed that Israel does not differentiate between media workers and militants working for Hamas, a statement which the Guardian said had raised alarm among legal experts, as under the laws of war journalists are protected unless they participate in combat operations.
 The UN’s special rapporteur on the protection of the right to freedom of opinion and expression, Irene Khan, stated that Israel had "spread disinformation about journalists being linked to militants" and that it failed to prove such claims.
 ARIJ surveyed 200 Gaza-based journalists, who almost all had been displaced, and reported that their homes had been bombed while sleeping with their families.